 · Ensure that we have your name and contact details.

 · Ensure minimal contact and safe hygiene to do with food and drink, but do have adequate hydration and sustenance.
 Bring your own water bottle.

 · Use the same seat throughout the evening.

-· Use hand sanitiser or wash hands thoroughly with soap and water, at the start and end of the event, and, before and after supper (on nights with supper).
-Use our sanitiser or your own.
+· Use hand sanitiser or wash hands thoroughly with soap and water, at the start and end of the event, and before and after eating.

 · Follow the safety-related directions of our COVID Safety Coordinators or dance organisers.

 · Depart promptly at the end of the event, so that the cleaning volunteers can start cleaning.
 If you need to use the toilets at the end of the night, do so promptly.

 · If you develop any flu-like symptoms, please inform us, ensure that we have your details and then go home to rest, be tested and be safe.

 Booking and Payments

 In order to reduce the risk of infection, we prefer cashless transactions.
 Please try to book beforehand (see links in publicity) or pay by credit card at the door.
 Ideally, book beforehand, to reduce queues at the door and allow us to provide and collect the necessary information ahead of time.

 How is it Possible to Dance in a COVID-safe Way?

 It took a lot of investigation and consideration before we were able to restart dancing at all.
-There is obviously some risk, but so there is in many other activities.
+There is obviously risk, but so there is in many other activities.
 We are acting on the best government and health advice that we have.
 This advice changes frequently, and it is not always easy to determine what guidelines apply to community folk dancing.
 We have spent many hours on the phone and on the web trying to clarify the rules.
 Structured dancing has been assessed as a Level C sport under the AIS Framework for Rebooting Sport.
 Level C sports have resumed in Tasmania, under various restrictions.
 See the Tasmanian government rules for Sport and Recreation.